Fairfax Radiological Consultants

 AVMs can cause symptoms, such as seizure or stroke, or can be asymptomatic and only discovered during a brain scan for another health issue.
 Once diagnosed, the decision to treat an AVM is based on its size, location, your overall health and the risk of future complications if left untreated.

 Endovascular Embolization is a minimally invasive procedure to treat an AVM.
-The Neurointerventional Surgeon feeds a soft, flexible catheter to the site of the AVM via a sheath inserted in an artery in the groin and injects a glue-like substance to block blood flow to the malformed vessel.
+The Neurointerventional Radiologist feeds a soft, flexible catheter to the site of the AVM via a sheath inserted in an artery in the groin and injects a glue-like substance to block blood flow to the malformed vessel.
 Although in some cases Embolization can be a successful stand-alone treatment, Endovascular Embolization is often used in combination with surgical resection or radiation for the best result.

 An arteriovenous fistula (AVF) is a tangle of blood vessels with abnormal arterial and venous connections, similar to an AVM.
 AVFs are more likely to develop later in life and are often found in the brain or spine.
 Like AVMs, they raise your risk of seizure and stroke.